Vicente Fernandez, a 'Sinatra' to Mexican fans, dies at 81

 He was the undisputed master of "rancheras" -- the tormented love songs belted out to a backdrop of multiple guitars and swelling trumpets.

-Known for such sentimental and macho hits as "Por tu maldito amor" ("For your accursed love") and the bittersweet "Que te vaya bonito" ("I wish you the best"), he collected three Grammy awards and nine Latin Grammys.
+Known for such sentimental and macho hits as "Por tu maldito amor" ("For your accursed love") and the bittersweet "Que te vaya bonito" ("I wish you the best"), he collected three Grammys and nine Latin Grammys, including one this year.

+Fernandez's life saw both the best and worst of Mexico, the refined and the cruelly violent.

 To prove they were serious, the kidnappers cut off two of the young man's fingers.